reduxframework/redux-framework/README.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==

+= 3.2.9.13 =
+* Modified    data => taxonomies now has a little more power behind it.
+* Fixed:      #1255 - button_set multi field not saving when all buttons not selected.
+* Fixed:      #1254 - Border field with 0px not outputting properly.
+* Fixed:      #1250 - Typography preview font-size not set in preview.
+* Fixed:      #1247 - Spacing field not outputting properly in `absolute` mode.
+* Modified:   Typography previewing hidden until font inputs are changed.
+* Fixed:      Vendor js not loading properly when dev_mode = true
+* Fixed:      Border field not outputting properly.
+* Modified:   Centralized import/export code in anticipation of new builder features.
+* Fixed:      Removed rogue echo statement.
+* Modified:   select2 loads only when a field requires it.
+* Modified:   More code to load JS on demand for fields require it.
+* Modified:   Field specific JS only loads with active field.
+* Fixed:      Hints stopped working due to classname change.
+* Fixed:      Permissions argument on section array not filtering out raw field.
+* Fixed:      Too many CSS tweaks to list, due to last build.
+* Fixed:      Sortable and Sorter fields now sort without page scroll when page size is under 782px.
+* Fixed:      Hint icon defaults to left position when screen size is under 782px.
+* Fixed:      `permissions` argument for fields and sections erasing saved field data.
+See #1231
+* Modified:   Woohoo!
+Nearly fully responsive.
+Yanked out all SMOF and NHP field customizations.
+Lots of little fixes on all browser screens.
+This will also greatly benefit Metaboxes and other areas of Redux.
+* Fixed:      In dev_mode panel CSS was being loaded 2x.
+* Fixed:      Typography color picker bleeding under other elements.  #1225
+* Fixed:      Hint icon_color index error from builder.  #1222

 = 3.2.9 =
 * Added:      Network admin support!
 Set argument 'database' to network and data will be saved site-wide.
 Also two new arguments: network_admin & network_sites for where to show the panel.